 Wide Area Image of the Print Surface (Objective Lens 3.6x , Zoom 1x).

 Print Failure Point (Objective Lens 50x , Zoom 1x).

 Products Used for This Application

-The DSX1000 digital microscope from Olympus delivers enhanced images with fast failure analysis, repeatability, and accuracy.
+The DSX1000 digital microscope from Evident delivers enhanced images with fast failure analysis, repeatability, and accuracy.

 This information has been sourced, reviewed and adapted from materials provided by Evident Corporation - Industrial Microscopy.